-Due to the fact that The Evil Dead had been sold to so many different distributors in every corner of the globe, securing agreement with everyone to use footage from that, in the opening sequence of Evil Dead II simply proved impossible.
+Due to the fact that The Evil Dead had been sold to so many different little distributors in every corner of the globe, securing agreement with everyone to use footage from that film, in the opening sequence of Evil Dead II simply proved impossible.
 Earlier drafts for the script adhered far more closely to the continuity between the first and second film.
 In the commentary track for the 2000 R1 US Anchor Bay Evil Dead II DVD, Greg Nicotero recalls a vague memory of a Scotty dummy being made, and in the 2011 US Lionsgate Evil Dead II Blu-Ray release, David Goodman recalls that Sam may have been slated to play the role of Scotty.
-According to Tom Sullivan in the 'Behind The Screams' featurette on the same Blu-Ray disc, this photo is all that remains of that abandoned idea; Tom animating the burning Book Of The Dead in the fireplace, matching the same shot in The Evil Dead.
+According to Tom Sullivan in the 'Behind The Screams' featurette on the same Blu-Ray disc, this photo is all that remains of that abandoned idea; Tom animating the burning Book Of The Dead in the fireplace, closely matching the same shot at the end of The Evil Dead.

 Far more exposition & backstory was originally planned for the start of the movie.
 Sam describes; "What really happened with the discovery of the Book of the Dead, how it got here and what its true origins are.
 It was written by the spirits before mankind existed, when the oceans ran red with blood.
 We follow it through the ages as different civilisations find it and are destroyed by it.
 The spirits are awakened every century or so until it comes to this small cabin where the professor brought it so he could study it undisturbed."